njwilson23/irlib/README.md

 *irlib 0.5* changes include the following:
 - conda environment defined for easy installation
 - replaced shebang for all scripts with /usr/bin/env so that it would work with conda
-- works in Python 3, Python 2 compatibility hopefully preserved (but not tested)
+- works in Python 3, Python 2 compatibility hopefully preserved (but not properly tested)
-- compatible with newer versions of h5py, StringIO
+- compatible with newer versions of h5py, StringIO, matplotlib
 - uses argparse library for commandline options - To get the syntax message type the file with flag -h and it will show up.
-- compatible with various flavours of the BlueSystems IEI software - see documentation pdf for more details
+- compatible with various flavours of the BlueSystems IceRadar software/h5 file formats - see documentation pdf for more details
 - h5_dumpmeta.py - added extra metada fields, sorts on FID, option to create a shapefile output (points or lines or both)
 - h5_add_utm.py - works with new lat/lon format
 - h5_replace_gps.py - improved argument handling, enhanced support of ppp files, can offset elevation
-- h52a - added format that can be read by REFLEX (not well tested)
+- h5_exporty.py - replaces h52a.py and added format that can be read by REFLEX (not well tested)
 - antenna_spacing.py - made output file naming a bit more robust
 - join_radar.py - rewritten to optionally circumvent need for offset and rating files, added option to create shapefile
 - merge _picks.py - added this to reuse old picks with re-cleaned data